Spider-Man 2 confirmed for PS5 release in fall 2023

-(Pocket-lint) - Sony has confirmed that Marvel's Spider-Man 2 will be released on PlayStation 5 in fall 2023.
+Sony has confirmed that Marvel's Spider-Man 2 will be released on PlayStation 5 in fall 2023.

 Insominiac Games' Spidey sequel is on track for a release next year and will be a current-gen console exclusive.
 It'll pick up from the events in the first Spider-Man game, plus the Miles Morales follow-up, and feature both web-slingers for an all-new adventure.